dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 * no relation to java (named that way by netscape as a marketing move because sun's java was popular)
 * love it, hate it
 * sure is popular though
+* 2019 results out in a couple of weeks, but unlikely to be different